 “Hey Cookie, are there like, two factions in this town or something?”
 Q asked.

-“Call me Kukis in game, Q. Don’t bring that nickname into this new game alright?”
+“Call me Kukis here, Q. Don’t bring that nickname into this new game alright?”
 Kukis made a displeased frown.

 “If you insist but… your name already sort of sounds like Cookie.
 Like, Kuu-keys sounds pretty damn close y’know? …Actually it’s a weird choice considering how much you refused to accept Cookie in the past, what made you choose that as your name?”